EMarc2023/zero-shot-rag-llm-frontend/README.md

 ## Environmental Variables

-To configure the backend API URL, create the environment variables `.env.development` and `env.production` in the frontend directory with the following content:
+To configure the backend API URL, create the environment variables `.env.development` and `.env.production` in the frontend directory with the following content:

 ```
 REACT_APP_BACKEND_API_URL=backend_url